Looking to Consolidate Credit Card Debt?

 If your debt consolidation loan ticks those boxes, this solution should be just what you need.
 For more information though, take a look at our guide ‘when is debt consolidation worth it?’.

-We’re actively trying to find you the best deal possible as we’re a broker not a lender.
-It’s in our best interests, therefore, to locate a consolidation loan which gives you value for money.
-If we honestly think consolidating your credit card debt is a bad idea, we’ll let you know and the reasons why.
+We’re actively trying to find you the best deal possible as we’re a broker, not a lender.
+It’s in our best interests, therefore, to locate a consolidation loan that gives you value for money.

 Credit card consolidation is where you use a loan to pay off all your lenders.
 For example, if you have credit cards with Natwest, Halifax, and American Express, a consolidation loan would cover everything you owe to these firms.

 You would use the money to close these accounts one-by-one until you’ve cleared your credit card debt.